 As a fan of independent music, particularly traditional jazz and swing, I’m saddened to think that literally thousands of albums that were readily available for download, or even to buy as a CD have disappeared from the face of the internet.
 Granted in many cases years had probably come and gone without a sale but it was nice to know they were there.
 Yes, some of them are on Amazon, but face it, Amazon will never feel indie.

-I feel this more strongly than most because I have prepared discographies for young trad jazz artists who play with dozens of bands as sidemen.
+I feel this loss more strongly than most because I have prepared discographies for young trad jazz artists who play with dozens of bands as sidemen.
 Many of those hard to find albums from projects past are among the culled.
 That disc you made in 2008 with those guys you don’t play with anymore and put up on CD Baby with high hopes.
 Gone.
 If no one cares about the project anymore they aren’t going to make sure it gets on Amazon.

 Even if CD Baby storefront sales weren’t an important part of your band’s income, and I’m guessing they weren’t, there are still a few problems to consider.
 The best thing to do is think of this as an opportunity.
 CD Baby seemed like a good idea in the ’00s, but it really did suck as a platform to sell albums.

-The first thing you need to do is figure out where you have links to your CD Baby store posted; your website and your Facebook information tab are likely culprits.
+The first thing you need to do is figure out where you have dead links to your CD Baby store posted; your website and your Facebook information tab are likely culprits.
 Then you need to find an alternative.

 The biggest problem with Amazon, even more important than the fees, is the problem that was the downfall of CD Baby.
 Even if you go through the effort no one will ever find your music there.
-Unless they know the name of both your band and album and search it directly there is no way for them to stumble onto your records.
+Unless they know the name of both your band and album, and search it directly, there is no way for them to stumble onto your records.
 The social and serendipitous element, the online equivalent of going to a show or talking to someone at the record store, is missing.

 Fortunately Bandcamp has come along as a far better alternative.
 Think of it as CD Baby merged with Facebook.
 Writing for a paper with a very niche musical focus I absolutely depend on Bandcamp to keep me in the loop about new albums and artists.
 I started by following a few super buyers, guys who seem to purchase a dozen albums a week within our niche.
 Bandcamp lets me know what they are discovering.